copyleftdev/technical-debt-predates-ai/README.md

 Read that first data row again. **Pre-AI repositories have a higher issue-to-star ratio than post-AI ones.**

-The repos built by Serious Engineers™ before the AI apocalypse have *more* technical debt per unit of popularity than the supposed "vibe coded" garbage.
+The repos built by experienced engineers before AI tools went mainstream actually have *more* technical debt per unit of popularity than newer ones.

 ## The Hall of Shame